acl-devsign-winter-2018/check-out/README.md

 Changes / Reflection
 ===

 This was my first time working with the validation API, as well as creating a front-end router.
 I was able to create multiple types of form validation that responded quickly to input.
 I did not have enough time to place a sample product review page, or running total summary.
+The app is meant to be viewed only in mobile.